 Members of the armed forces returning from active duty, who are licensed in a foreign country (must be within 45 days of his/her return);

 Non-resident who is licensed in the state where the vehicle is registered (for no more than 30 consecutive days);

 If you remain in the Commonwealth for more than 30 days without a Massachusetts license, you can be charged under this offense.

 Individuals who are licensed in states that will provide reciprocity to Massachusetts’ citizens (not for more than 30 days annually, unless he/she has a valid place of business in Massachusetts and Massachusetts liability insurance rules are met).

 The fate of those who operate without a license;

 There is little defense for unknowingly allowing your license to expire.
 The offense is criminal in nature and those who choose to operate without a license could face fines of $500 up to $1000 and/or potential jail time of up to 10 days.

 The Importance Of Fighting This Charge

 Being found guilty of unlicensed operation can have a number of negative consequences.
-Besides the potential of jail and a fine, a guilty finding for this offense can result in a loss of license, insurance surcharge, and points towards becoming a habitual traffic offender with the potential or a long loss of license.
-If you are cited for this offense, appeal the citation, contact a Middlesex County Operating Without Being Licensed Attorney, and make your case to a clerk magistrate before you are arraigned.
+Besides the potential of jail and a fine, a guilty finding for this offense can result in a loss of license, insurance surcharge, and points towards becoming a habitual traffic offender with the potential of a long loss of license.
+If you are cited for this offense, appeal the citation, contact a Middlesex County Operating Without Being Licensed Attorney, and make your case to a Clerk Magistrate before you are arraigned.
 If you have already been arraigned, contact an attorney immediately.